Body Boundaries

 Always responding.

-We call them your body’s boundaries.
+We call them the body’s boundaries.

-At Cult of Bees, we slow down with them—not to fix anything, but to return to them.
+At Cult of Bees, we slow down with them — not to fix anything, but to return to them.
+To let the hand move with attention again.
+To let the body be felt instead of passed over.

 Pure materials.
-Chosen with intention.
+Chosen deliberately.

-Butters that melt with your warmth.
+Butters that soften with warmth.

 Beeswax from our hives.

-Oils that settle in easily, without weight.
+Oils that settle easily into the skin without heaviness.

 Just your hand.